 Freesia stems are thin and can’t always support the weight of the flower heads, especially in varieties that produce double blooms.
 A grow-through staking system that has a grid to support the flowers and leaves will keep the plants upright.

-If you live in a Mediterranean climate that mimics the native growing conditions of the plants, they are a must for the cutting garden.
-You should cut the flowers for bouquets when the first flower on the stem is open, and the rest are beginning to show color.
-Expect your fresh cut flowers to last about 12 days in the vase, as compared to five to seven days for purchased flowers.
+If you live in a climate that mimics the native growing conditions of the plant, freesias are a must for a cutting garden.
+Cut the flowers when the first bloom on the stem is open and the rest are beginning to show color.
+Expect your freshly cut flowers to last about 12 days in a vase, compared with five to seven days for purchased flowers.

-- Belleville: Fully double pure white flowers
+- 'Belleville': Double blooms of pure white flowers

-- Golden Passion: Yellow flowers with a high bud count per stem; as many as 10 flowers
+- 'Golden Passion': Yellow flowers with a high bud count per stem (as many as 10 flowers)

-- Royal Blue: Bright lavender with white throats and delicate purple veining
+- 'Royal Blue': Bright lavender flowers with white throats and delicate purple veining

 Freesia will appear to decline after their active blooming period.
 However, the plants are probably entering dormancy, not dying, so don’t discard them.
 Once the foliage yellows, you may trim it off.

 If you're interested in propagating your freesia, dig up the dormant bulbs in the summer.
 You’ll notice small bulbs forming as offsets from the main bulb.
 Gently remove these.
 Then, plant and care for them as you would the mature bulbs.
 But note that flowering might not start until one to two seasons later.